-Another organization with which congregations work is Heifer Project, an Arkansas-based ministry that provides livestock as a means toward economic self-sufficiency in communities around the Seattle-based World Vision is world. another development organization with a significant base of support among the congregations we surveyed.
+Another organization with which congregations work is Heifer Project, an Arkansas-based ministry that provides livestock as a means toward economic selfsufficiency in communities around the Seattle-based World Vision is another development organization with a significant base of support among the congregations we surveyed.
 Both World Vision and Heifer Project work primarily overseas; local economic development partnerships are considerably more rare.
 African American churches were more than three times as likely (22% v 6% in other traditions) to name a local economic development group as a partner.
-While the idea of "community development corporations" is getting a good deal of attention these days, it is the rare congregation that has taken on this sort of economic partnership.
+While the "community development idea of corporations" is getting a good deal of attention these days, it is the rare congregation that has taken on this sort of economic partnership.